exceptionless/Website/2017-05-30-email-notification-improvements-walkthrough-and-details.md

 ## Exceptionless Email Notification Implementation

-We decided to use [Zurb&#8217;s Foundation for Emails](https://github.com/zurb/foundation-emails) to help us create emails that look great on all email clients.
+We decided to use [Zurb's Foundation for Emails](https://github.com/zurb/foundation-emails) to help us create emails that look great on all email clients.
 The reason we went with Zurb is because it has clean markup that translates to good old (ugly) HTML that just works.
 It also works great with [Handlebars.Net](https://github.com/rexm/Handlebars.Net) which we use to render the email content.

 An example of one of our event notification emails can be found [here](https://github.com/exceptionless/Exceptionless/blob/master/src/Exceptionless.EmailTemplates/src/pages/event-notice.html).